The Mirror Theater Ltd: First season

 time, the company included actors Anthony Hopkins, Maxwell Caulfield, Julie Harris, Juliet Mills, Mason Adams, David Cryer, Matthew Cowles, and Tom Waites, as well as director Austin Pendleton.

-The productions were initially presented at a small 70 seat Off-Off-Broadway theater at the Real Stage Acting School on West 46th St. (the building was then owned by the Local One Stage Hands Union).
+Company designers were Ron Placzek (scenery), Heidi Hollman (costumes), Mal Sturchio (lighting), and Rob Gorton (sound).
+The productions were initially presented at a small 70-seat Off-Off-Broadway theater at the Real Stage Acting School on West 46th St. (the building was then owned by the Local One Stage Hands Union).

 Benedict Nightingale in the New York Times lauded the company in a review entitled “Dramas From the Past that Speak to the Present” and challenged the public by saying “what chance is there for a new repertory with serious pretensions in the theatrical winter of New York today?”

 On the strength of Benedict Nightingale's New York Times review, a group of backers moved the MRC off-Broadway to the Theater at St. Peter's Church.
 Its first repertory season was budgeted at $675,000.00 and was financed primarily by Laurance S. Rockefeller.
 The New York State Council of the Arts, AT&T, and the CBS Foundation also contributed.
 Geraldine Page was named Artist-In-Residence.
 The season garnered critical attention.

-The company's work on the revival of John Patrick’s The Hasty Heart received praise; Rain, directed by John Strasberg, was noted primary for the leading role of “Sadie Thompson,” played by MRC's Artistic Director Sabra Jones, whom Mel Gussow termed “the only reason to see the production” and who usually played only minor roles in productions.
+The company's work on the revival of John Patrick’s The Hasty Heart received praise; Rain, directed by John Strasberg, was noted primarily for the leading role of “Sadie Thompson,” played by MRC's Artistic Director Sabra Jones, whom Mel Gussow termed “the only reason to see the production” and who usually played only minor roles in productions.

+Jones chose the season's plays, aided by John Strasberg's memories of his father Lee telling him the history of the Group Theater.

+The first season of repertory was dedicated to The Group and to the Royal Shakespeare Company.
 For this season, Paul Newman, Dustin Hoffman, and Al Pacino joined the Mirror as Major Donors in response to a matching grant from Laurance S. Rockefeller.